sabre-io/katana/README.md

 ## Update

-To update sabre/katana, you have two interfaces.
+To update sabre/katana, you have two options.

 ### In your browser